Quick. Best. Affordable.

 In todayโ€™s highly regulated corporate environment, legal compliance and strong governance are no longer optional, they are essential for sustainable business growth.
 One of the most important mechanisms introduced under the Companies Act, 2013 to ensure corporate compliance is Secretarial Audit.

 Secretarial Audit functions as an independent compliance verification mechanism and structure.
 It also assists companies in identifying compliance gaps, avoiding regulatory penalties and strengthening corporate governance practices.
-This blog explains the meaning, applicability, process, scope, reporting requirements and benefits of Secretarial Audit in a manner fully aligned with statutory provisions and professional guidance.
+This blog explains the meaning, secretarial audit applicability, process, scope, reporting requirements and benefits of Secretarial Audit in a manner fully aligned with statutory provisions and professional guidance.

 What is Secretarial Audit?